A standard pack of 52 cards with all the tens, nines and eights removed, leaving a total of 40 cards in the deck.

 Each of the two players is dealt 10 cards.
 The remaining cards form the stock; no upcard is turned.

 After the deal is completed, the non-dealer turns up the top card of the stock.
-He does not put it into his hand but must immediately meld it, along with cards from his hand, or discard it.
+The player does not put it into their hand but must immediately meld it, along with cards from their hand, or discard it.

 Melds ("spreads") are as in regular Rummy - matched sets of three or four or a sequence of three or more cards of the same suit.

 Each player in turn thereafter must either take the top discard and meld it (placing the meld face up on the table), or turn up the top card of the stock and meld or discard it.

 When the player takes and melds a discard, they must then discard from their hand.
 If a player is able to add the discard to one of their previous melds, the opponent may require them to do so, and then discard.